 It is in a CMO’s interest to blend in and not seem conspicuous.
 Visible bio-mods will be in tune with those common in the area of operations.
 A CMO in a polar area or on Mars may have fur just like many of the locals.

-In actuality, a CMO may have many less obvious but more drastic biomodifications.
-Some of these will be combat or survival orientated or be designed to assist the user’s mission in other ways.
 An example of the latter is the “thief light”, a switchable patch of bioluminescent skin with a light output similar to a candle.